Adityaghatiya/argo-cd-projects/readme.md

 In GitOps:

-1.All configuration and deployment manifests are stored in Git ,
+1.All configuration and deployment manifests are stored in Git,

-2.Argo CD continuously monitors Git repositories ,
+2.Argo CD continuously monitors Git repositories,

-3.Any change in Git is automatically synced and applied to the Kubernetes cluster ,
+3.Any change in Git is automatically synced and applied to the Kubernetes cluster,

-This ensures deployments are declarative, version-controlled, and auditable ,
+This ensures deployments are declarative, version-controlled, and auditable,

 🔹 What is Standalone Argo CD?
 In a standalone setup, Argo CD operates as an independent deployment management system where: